Why is ice building up in my freezer? Experts reveal the main reasons your freezer's frosty and how to fix it

 Why does ice build up in the top of the freezer?

 'Avoid opening and closing the freezer door too often to prevent this.
 If there is a problem with the freezer’s insulation, it may also cause temperature variations.
-These variations cause ice to melt and then freeze up again, causing a build up of ice.'
+These variations cause ice to melt and then freeze up again, causing a buildup of ice.'

 Why does ice build up in the bottom of the freezer?

 A few checks can help prevent ice building up in the bottom of the freezer.
-'If the freezer's drainage system is clogged or malfunctioning, water from melted ice may collect at the bottom and refreeze,' explains Matt.
-'Check that the drainage system of your freezer isn’t blocked every six months, as this will help prevent a build-up of ice on the bottom of the freezer.'
+'If the freezer's drainage system is clogged or malfunctioning, water from melted ice may collect at the bottom and refreeze,' explains Matt Ayres, appliance expert at RDO Kitchens and Appliances.

 What number should a freezer be set at?

-Always check the instruction manual that came with your freezer for advice on settings to keep it running in top condition.
-'It is recommended that your freezer’s temperature should be -18℃ or lower.
-It’s important to check your freezer’s temperature regularly using a thermometer to ensure that it stays within the safe range,' explains Rachael.
+'It is recommended that your freezer’s temperature should be -18 degrees celsius or lower.
+It’s important to check your freezer’s temperature regularly using a thermometer to ensure that it stays within the safe range,' explains Rachael Kiss of Alliance Online.

 Hopefully your days of chipping away at an ice-y fridge to cram some last minute shopping supplies in will finally be at an end.